Rhoana/blockbased_synapseaware/README.md

 # Block-Based Synapse Aware Skeleton Generation
-This README is under contruction.
-It will be completed once this work is published.

 ## Methodology Overview

 ![](https://github.com/Rhoana/blockbased_synapseaware/blob/master/figures/Figure1.png) **Figure 1** Left: Small example input segmentation, different colors indicating different labels.
 Right: Output centerlines (skeletons) for a small part of a single neuron.
 Neuron shown in green, centerlines in black.
 Synapses are indicated by the balck spheres.
 Black boxes show zoom ins.